 As a member of ROTC, you will enroll in unique Air Force classes that will give you tools to succeed in your future career.
 All of the Aerospace Studies classes are taught by military faculty and distinguished guest speakers.
 A brief synopsis of each academic class you will be required to take throughout your ROTC career is found below.
 Once completely all of the mandatory academic classes, cadets will earn a minor in Aerospace Studies (AS).

-Sophomore Year: AS 201/202 – The Evolution of U.S Air Space Power (Two Semesters, One Credit Hour Per Semester)
+Sophomore Year: AS 201/202 – Team and Leadership Fundamentals (Two Semesters, One Credit Hour Per Semester)

-Junior Year: AS 301/302 – Leadership Studies (Two Semesters, Three Credit Hours Per Semester)
+Junior Year: AS 301/302 – Leading People and Effective Communication (Two Semesters, Three Credit Hours Per Semester)

-Senior Year: AS 401/402 – Defense Studies (Two Semesters, Three Credit Hours Per Semester)
+Senior Year: AS 401/402 – National Security, Leadership Responsibilities and Commissioning Preparation (Two Semesters, Three Credit Hours Per Semester)

 Every cadet must attend the two hour Leadership Laboratory (LLAB) every week.
 LLAB is planned and run by the Junior and Senior cadets.
 During LLAB, cadets will develop effective communication skills, physical fitness, and knowledge of military customs and courtesies.
 LLAB is an excellent environment to improve verbal communication, planning and organizational skills.
 Cadets will gain valuable hands-on leadership and management experience with their peers.